Best Foster Care Resources for Maryland Kinship Caregivers: What You Actually Need

 If a child was removed from their parent's home and placed with you — as a grandparent, aunt, uncle, sibling, cousin, or family friend — you may have received an emergency approval without going through the full licensing process.
 This is normal.
 Maryland LDSS can provisionally approve a relative placement quickly when a child needs immediate safety.

 Provisional approval is not full licensure.
 It allows the child to stay with you legally while you complete the licensing process.
 But the financial support and formal protections of a licensed resource home are not automatically in place.
-That's why the next 120 days matter.
+That's why the licensing timeline matters: approximately 120 days in straightforward cases, with delays extending to six to nine months.

 What triggered most kinship placements in Maryland in 2025: